Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Experiment Implementation Details

 \subsection{2D Experimental Details}

-The 2D experiments involve three toy examples: 8 Gaussians-Moons, 8 Gaussians-8 Gaussians, and Moons-Moons.
+The 2D experiments involve three toy examples: \textit{8 Gaussians -- Moons}, \textit{8 Gaussians -- 8 Gaussians}, and \textit{Moons -- Moons}.
 These simple case studies are meant to analyze the training stability of CVFM (and ablations of CVFM), baseline CVFM's performance against alternative solutions, and provide a sufficiently low-dimensional setting to visualize and analyze the flow pathways.
 The next paragraphs detail the data generation process for the toy case studies.
 For all three, mini-batches were generated on the fly from new samples from the base distributions.
 In Figure \ref{fig:toy_demo_complete}, the source distributions are labeled with blue samples and the target distributions are labeled with red samples.
-We refer the reader to the linked github code for the exact implementation.

-The 8 Gaussians-Moons toy problem involves discrete conditioning that can take 8 individual values.
+The \textit{8 Gaussians -- Moons} toy problem involves discrete conditioning that can take 8 individual values.
 Each condition value uniquely identifies one of the 8 Gaussians.
 The probability of each condition value was uniform.
 The two moons are each separated into 4 corresponding sections each.
 Each moon was separated by assigning a given sample to a select condition value dictated by the sample's relative angle with respect to the origin of the containing moon.
 Each moon was broken into 4 condition value groups based on 45\textsuperscript{o} degree segments.
 As shown in Figure \ref{fig:toy_demo_complete}, the individual Gaussians share condition value with a specific moon in an alternating pattern.
 This leads to a flow with greater bifurcations.
 During training, new samples are generated for each mini-batch.
-Samples from the 8-Gaussians and the moons (including both x-location in 2D space and condition value, $y$) are generated independently to construct a mini-batch sampling from $q_{\textrm{Gauss}}(x_0, y_0)$ and $q_{\textrm{moon}}(x_1, y_1)$.
+Samples from the 8 Gaussians and the Moons (including both x-location in 2D space and condition value, $y$) are generated independently to construct a mini-batch sampling from $q_{\textrm{Gauss}}(x_0, y_0)$ and $q_{\textrm{moon}}(x_1, y_1)$.